+%

 Lab equipment 16 - 25

 Computers and peripheral equipment 33

 Office furniture 6

+Equipment at customer site 16

-Leasehold improvements Over the shorter of the
+Leasehold improvements Over the shorter of the term

-term of the lease or the
+of the lease or the useful life

-useful life of the asset
+of the asset

-j.
-Goodwill impairment:
+k.
+Goodwill:

 Goodwill represents the excess of the purchase price over the fair value of net assets of purchased businesses.
 Under Accounting Standards Codification No. 350, "Intangibles-Goodwill and Other" ("ASC No. 350"), goodwill is not amortized, but rather subject to an annual impairment test, or more often if there are indicators of impairment present.
 In accordance with ASC No. 350 the Company performs an annual impairment test at December 31 each year.